pulp-platform/dumpling/docs/overview.rst

 ===========

 **Dumpling** is a tool to generate and simulate vectors for the HP93000 ASIC tester.
-It is both a library for vector generation and JTAG bitbanging in general as well as a command line tool to generate vectors for a set of supported PULP chips.
-The original goal of dumpling was to stream line the procedure to generate ASCI Vector files for the HP93000 tester (AVC files).
+It is both, a library for vector generation and JTAG bitbanging in general as well as a command line tool to generate vectors for a set of supported PULP chips.
+The original goal of dumpling was to streamline the procedure to generate ASCI Vector files for the HP93000 tester (AVC files).
 Before dumplings emergence, vectors that would boot a given ELF binary or configure the DUT using specifig JTAG taps would have to be created by recording vector dumps from an RTL simulation or handcrafting of the vectors.
-While one could argue that vectors recorded from RTL simulation are the better approach since they stem from the actual functional model of the device under test, there are a number of significant downfalls of the traditional VCD dump
+While one could argue that vectors recorded from RTL simulation are the better approach since they stem from the actual functional model of the device under test, there are a number of significant downfalls of the traditional VCD dump method:
-method:

 - The output signals are always recorded.
 Most of the time (especially during reset) we do not care about the actual value of the output signals.
 We only